Sustainable Infrastructure Fellowship Program

 Sustainable Infrastructure Fellowship

-An executive leadership program that combines academic and hands-on experience
+An executive leadership program that combines academic and practical experience

-By better aligning the expectations of planners and investors, the Fellowship seeks to build capacity and help close the infrastructure gap.
+By better aligning the expectations of planners and investors, the Fellowship seeks to enhance the expertise of emerging market leaders in developing sustainable, investment-ready infrastructure projects, and to give them concrete exposure to the criteria used by institutional investors to evaluate infrastructure investments.

 - In-class lectures